-Australia's Westfield bought the complex in 1981.
-It continued to operate as CONNECTICUT POST MALL for 17 years.
+Australia's Westfield bought the complex in 1981 and continued to operate it as the CONNECTICUT POST MALL for 17 years.
 In the meantime, Caldor built a store on the south end (1977).
 Hartford's G. Fox opened a new store (1991), that was rebranded by Filene's (1993).
 J.C.
-Penney also established a CONNECTICUT POST store in a vacant Alexander's (1991).
-At the time of this plan (1994), the service basement of the mall has just been refitted as a second retail floor (Level I).
+Penney also established a CONNECTICUT POST presence by assuming a vacant Alexander's (1991).
+At the time of this plan, the service basement of the mall has just been reconfigured as a second retail floor (Level I).

 A southward-looking aerial of the complex, circa-1998.
-This was image taken just before the north and south ends were totally reconfigured.
+This snapshot was taken just before the north and south ends of the mall were totally reconfigured.

 Photo from http://classes.yale.edu / Alex MacLean